AngeliqueDF/issue-tracker/README.md

 ## Status

 **The code meets the challenge requirements but needs security improvements**.
-I also plan on adding a frontend with routing.
+I also plan on adding a custom frontend with routing.

 ### Planned changes